lab-antwerp-1/fantastic4-html-css/backlog.md

 # Backlog

-A collection of user stories for your project.
-Stories inside of each priority level are not necessarily in order.
-You and your team will decide when to develop each story by drawing out your [Story Sequencing](#story-sequencing).

 ## Must-Haves

 are necessary for basic usability:

-- **user story name**: As a [type of user] I want to [do something] so that [I achieve some goal]
+- **user story name**: As a Three enthusiast, I want to click on links so that
+- I can learn more about threes.
   - Given [context] when [a specific action is performed] then [a set of consequences should occur]
   - ...
-- **user story name**: As a [type of user] I want to [do something] so that [I achieve some goal]
+- **user story name**: As a website visitor I want to easily find social media links and contact info so thatI can choose to follow on social media.
   - Given [context] when [a specific action is performed] then [a set of consequences should occur]
   - ...